cjbarrie/ED-AMWs/01_scraping_APIs/02_scraping_APIs.md

 )
 ```

-While here we are collecting tweets by users "@jack" and "@cbarrie" over the period January 1, 2020 to January 5, 2020 containing the words "twitter" or "social."
+While here we are collecting tweets by users "jack" and "cbarrrie" over the period January 1, 2020 to January 5, 2020 containing the words "twitter" or "social."

 Note that the "AND" operator is implicit when specifying more than one character string in the query.
 See [here](https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query) for information on building queries for search tweets.
 Thus, when searching for all elements of a character string, a call may look like: